magicaks/magicaks/setup.md

     terraform apply
     ```

-> NOTE: It's normal for this to take a long time to provision, especially the Firewall, so relax and grab a coffee.
+> Note: It's normal for this to take a long time to provision, especially the Firewall, so relax and grab a coffee.

 ## Provision an AKS cluster